 Not surprisingly, most supermarket Kefirs are pasteurized and don’t provide the same level of health benefits as the homemade stuff.
 I recommend making it with raw milk to get the most bang for your buck.

 Since milk gets a bad name these days, or if you happen to be vegan, water kefir is another option.
-A popular alternative has sprung up utilizing young coconut water instead of sugar.
+A popular alternative has sprung up utilizing young coconut water (THRIVE) instead of sugar.
 Again, a short fermentation cycle means low alcohol levels for those concerned.
 The beverage is lip smacking delicious.

 2. Ginger Beer